-1974: Bob Dylan and the Band began a six week reunion tour in Chicago two weeks before the release of Dylan’s collaborative album with the Band, Planet Waves.
+1974: Bob Dylan and The Band began a six week reunion tour in Chicago two weeks before the release of Dylan’s collaborative album with The Band, Planet Waves.
 Recordings from the tour were released six months later as the live album Before the Flood.
-The 40-concert tour was Dylan’s first tour since 1966 and his first time performing with the Band since New Year’s Day 1972.
+The 40-concert tour was Dylan’s first tour since 1966 and his first time performing with The Band since New Year’s Day in 1972.

 1975: Spooky Tooth keyboardist Gary Wright debuted on the Billboard Hot 100 as a solo artist with “Dream Weaver.”
 According to Wright, the song was inspired by the autobiography of Indian guru Paramhansa Yogananda Autobiography of a Yogi, which had been given to him by George Harrison.
 The expression “Dream Weaver” had been also been popularized by John Lennon in 1970 in his song “God.”
 The record later became the first of Wright’s two highest-charting songs, peaking at #2.

-1976: Bay City Rollers scored their only #1 on the Billboard Hot 100 with “Saturday Night.”
+1976: The Bay City Rollers scored their only #1 on the Billboard Hot 100 with “Saturday Night.”

-1976: Former Temptations lead vocalist David Ruffin had his first and only #1 on Billboard’s R&B chart with “Walk Away from Love.”
+1976: Former Temptations lead vocalist David Ruffin had his only #1 on Billboard’s R&B chart with “Walk Away from Love.”
 The single was Ruffin’s second of two top 40 hits on the Hot 100 pop chart, where it reached #9, and it was his only song to chart in the UK.

 1987: Aretha Franklin became the first female artist to be inducted into the Rock & Roll Hall of Fame.

 George Martin, record producer, arranger, composer, conductor, audio engineer, and musician who worked with many artists but is best known for his extensive involvement on each of the Beatles’ original albums, making him one of several individuals referred to as the “fifth Beatle,” was born in Highbury, London, England in 1926.

 Gene Summers, rockabilly singer and songwriter, was born in Dallas, TX in 1939.